mahitech580/AURON/README.md

 Notification
 ```

-Failures at each stage are handled independently rather than assuming every operation succeeds.
+Each stage is designed to handle failures independently rather than assuming that every distributed operation succeeds.

 ---

 # 🧪 Testing Strategy

-AURON is built with multiple testing levels.
+AURON will use multiple testing layers:

 ```text
 Unit Tests